shuye2009/GenomicPlot/README.md

 ```

-This example shows you how to annotate ChIP-seq peaks, The resulting figure is 'test_plot_peak_annotation.pdf', and the detailed annotation is in the table "summitPeak_targeted_annotated_gene.tab".
+This example shows you how to annotate ChIP-seq peaks.
+The resulting figure is 'test_plot_peak_annotation.pdf', and the detailed annotation is in the table "summitPeak_targeted_annotated_gene.tab".

 ``` r